nhrones/Browser/readme.md

 // then, you will open the browser at `http://localhost:8080` browserStart(`http://localhost:${Port}`)
 ```
-The above assumes a web app (index.html) being served from `http:localhost:8080`
+The above assumes a web app (index.html) being served from `http://localhost:8080`
-The browser will open to that url
+The browser will auto-open to that url

 ## Note:
 This is a very small utility with no external dependencies.